-1. Place acute febrile respiratory symptomatic patients at least 1 meter (3 feet) away from others in common waiting areas, if possible.

-2. Post visual alerts at the entrance to health-care facilities instructing persons with respiratory symptoms to practice respiratory hygiene/cough etiquette.

-3. Consider making hand hygiene resources, tissues and masks available in common areas and areas used for the evaluation of patients with respiratory illnesses.

-4. Use adequate procedures for the routine cleaning and disinfection of environmental and other frequently touched surfaces.

-5. Handle, transport, and process used linen in a manner which:

-1. Prevents skin and mucous membrane exposures and contamination of clothing.

-2. Avoids transfer of pathogens to other patients and or the environment.

-6. Waste Disposal:

-1. Ensure safe waste management.
+- 1. Place acute febrile respiratory symptomatic patients at least 1 meter (3 feet) away from others in common waiting areas, if possible. - 2.
+Post visual alerts at the entrance to health-care facilities instructing persons with respiratory symptoms to practice respiratory hygiene/cough etiquette. - 3.
+Consider making hand hygiene resources, tissues and masks available in common areas and areas used for the evaluation of patients with respiratory illnesses. - 4.
+Use adequate procedures for the routine cleaning and disinfection of environmental and other frequently touched surfaces. - 5.
+Handle, transport, and process used linen in a manner which: - 1.
+Prevents skin and mucous membrane exposures and contamination of clothing. - 2.
+Avoids transfer of pathogens to other patients and or the environment. - 6.
+Waste Disposal: - 1.
+Ensure safe waste management.

-2. Treat waste contaminated with blood, body fluids, secretions and excretions as clinical waste, in accordance with local regulations.

-3. Human tissues and laboratory waste that is directly associated with specimen processing should also be treated as clinical waste.
+- 2. Treat waste contaminated with blood, body fluids, secretions and excretions as clinical waste, in accordance with local regulations. - 3.
+Human tissues and laboratory waste that is directly associated with specimen processing should also be treated as clinical waste. - 4.
+Discard single use items properly.

-- 4. Discard single use items properly. - 7.
-Patient Care Equipment
+7. Patient Care Equipment

-1. Handle equipment soiled with blood, body fluids, secretions, and excretions in a manner that prevents skin and mucous membrane exposures, contamination of clothing, and transfer of pathogens to other patients or the environment.

-2. Clean, disinfect, and reprocess reusable equipment appropriately before use with another patient.

-- 8. Prevention of needle stick and injuries from other sharp instruments: - 1.
-Use Care When:

-1. Handling needles, scalpels, and other sharp instruments or devices.
+- 1. Handle equipment soiled with blood, body fluids, secretions, and excretions in a manner that prevents skin and mucous membrane exposures, contamination of clothing, and transfer of pathogens to other patients or the environment. - 2.
+Clean, disinfect, and reprocess reusable equipment appropriately before use with another patient. - 8.
+Prevention of needle stick and injuries from other sharp instruments: - 1.
+Use Care When: - 1.
+Handling needles, scalpels, and other sharp instruments or devices.
 Do not recap needles.
-Use sharps disposal appropriately.

-- 2. Cleaning used instruments. - 3.
+Use sharps disposal appropriately. - 2.
+Cleaning used instruments. - 3.
 Disposing of used needles and other sharp instruments.

+Georgia College & State University College of Health Sciences School of Nursing Policies & Procedures

-Policy/Procedure Title: Student Accident/Injury Policy Policy # 1004 Related policies: Applies to x_BSN x_RNBSN x_MSN x_DNP x_Faculty NFO Initial Approval Date: Policy Committee Review Dates (every 3 years): NFO Approved Revision Dates: Fall 2011
+Policy/Procedure Title: Student Accident/Injury Policy Policy # 1004 Related policies: Applies to x_BSN x_RNBSN x_MSN x_DNPFaculty NFO Initial Approval Date: Policy Committee Review Dates (every 3 years): NFO Approved Revision Dates: Fall 2011 P&P Review: 3 1 2019; NFO approval 3 15 2019

-In the case of a student injury during a nursing clinical, the safety and well-being of the student is the first priority.
+In the case of a student injury or exposure to blood or body fluids during a nursing clinical experience, the safety and well-being of the student is the first priority.
+When injury or exposure occurs, the procedures outlined in this policy will be followed.